cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - `H2`: Maps an arbitrary-length sequence of bytes to a Scalar value in `GF(p)`, where `p = GG.Order()`.
-- `H3`: Maps an arbitrary-length sequence of bytes to a another byte array of fixed-length depending on security requirements.

 Specific instantiations of these ciphersuites are given in
 {{ciphersuites}}.